threefoldtecharchive/rivine/doc/datareplication.md

 ## Saving data

 Data is saved on the blockchain by adding it as `arbitrary data` in a  transaction.
 Although there is no hard requirement to the structure of such arbitrary data, the `datastore` module expects it to be of the form: `specifier|namespace|actualdata`.
 By default, a specifier has a length of 16 bytes, and a namespace has a length of 4 bytes.
-Currently the datastore ignores the specifier altogether (the specifier predates the `datastore` and is used to validate which arbitrary data is allowed).
+The specifier is used by the transactionpool and consensus set to validate arbitrary data.
+Data which does not start with a validated specifier causes the transaction to be rejected.
+As such, the datastore currently ignores the specifier altoghether.
+The only whitelisted specifier is currently `NonSia` (padded with 0-value bytes to a length of 16 bytes).

 In order to allow people to store data on the blockchain, a command is exposed in the `client` which creates a minimal transaction to the provided address, while paying the miner fee, and adding the provided data.
-This command silently adds a specifier (as to not have the transaction rejected by the `transactionpool` for containing invalid data).
+This command silently adds a specifier (the specifier being `NonSia`, as to not have the transaction rejected by the `transactionpool` for containing invalid data).
 The command is as follows:

 ```bash
 rivinec wallet registerdata [destination address] [data]